rfgarcialopez/PYGAME-Space-Invader/README.md

-# PYGAME-Space-Invader
+# Getting Started
-Space Invaders game using Pygame library Created from scratch With "custom" enemies, sound and background
+Remake of the old school Space Invaders game using Pygame library.
+Created from scratch with custom enemies, sound and background.

 # Library
 Pygame